How Do You Set Up a Formula One Car?

 Set-ups differ from track to track because each circuit has its own characteristics, presenting a unique challenge for tyres and aerodynamics.
 The singular driving style of each driver is also an important factor, which engineers must account for, and no driver set-up will be identical.
 If the right compromise is found, the driver will feel confident to extract the maximum performance from the car.

 On the aerodynamic side, rear wing level and front wing angle can be adjusted, while front and rear ride heights can also be tuned to change the aerodynamic behaviour.
-Suspension settings such as camber, toe angles and stiffness can also be modified, as can the weight distribution – moved forward and backwards within the permitted FIA limits.
-Some settings, such as the differential and brake balance, can even be changed by the driver on their steering wheel while on track.
+Suspension settings such as camber, toe angles, stiffness, and the performance of the rear wheels can also be modified, as can the weight distribution – moved forward and backwards within the permitted FIA limits.
+Some settings, such as the differential, brake bias, and rear brakes, can even be changed by the driver on their steering wheel while on track.

 It’s rare for drivers to use identical car set-ups and typically this will only be the case if one driver has had limited track running or are struggling with the balance.
 Bigger parameters such as wing levels and ride heights will be very similar, but smaller details like aero and mechanical balance can differ quite widely depending on their styles.